-If you declare an item, it will be inspected by a quarantine officer and returned to you if it passes inspection.
-Articles may need to be treated before being returned to you.
+Declaring an item means it will be inspected by a quarantine officer and returned to you if it passes inspection.
+The item may need to be treated before it’s returned to you.

-If you do not declare items of quarantine concern, you may be liable for on-the-spot fines or even prosecution.
+While this may not sound encouraging, if you don’t declare items of quarantine concern and they’re identified by an officer, you may be liable for on-the-spot fines or even prosecution.

 - 2.25L alcoholic liquor per adult

-- Personal goods owned and used for at least 2 months (proof of date of purchase may be required)
+- personal goods owned and used for 12 months or more (proof of date of purchase may be required)

-- Goods, not including alcohol or tobacco, to the value of A$900 per adult (e.g. cameras, electronic equipment, sporting goods).
-Gifts (given to you or intended for others) are counted as part of the A$900 duty free allowance.
+- goods, not including alcohol or tobacco, to the value of A$900 per adult; gifts, given to you or intended for others, are counted as part of the A$900 duty free allowance.

-If you have anything with you in excess of the duty-free goods allowance, declare the goods and provide proof of purchase to Customs for calculation of any duty and tax to be paid.
-Failure to declare goods in excess of your duty free allowance could result in penalties.
+If you have anything with you in excess of the duty-free goods allowance, declare the goods and provide proof of purchase to Customs.
+They will calculate any duty and tax to be paid.

-There is no limit to the amount of Australian or foreign currency you may bring with you (but amounts above A$10,000 must be declared).
+There is no limit to the amount of Australian or foreign currency you can bring with you.
+However, you must declare amounts over A$10,000.